vicky150612/Mediflow/Reference.md

   - Patient details modal (click to view details/files)
   - Add prescription (form appears to the right of patient details/files in modal)
   - Logout functionality
+- **Signup Page**
+  - Two-step email verification: code is sent to user's email and must be entered before registration completes
 - **Backend Route**
   - Fetch patient details (if doctor is authorized)
   - Add prescription for a patient (`POST /prescription`)

 ### ❌ Missing / Left To Do
 - Edit doctor profile (e.g., registration number)
-- Notifications when access is granted/revoked

 ---